What is syphilis?

-Syphilis is a sexually transmitted infection or STI, that is fairly uncommon in pregnancy in the United States.
-In 2007, about one out of every 100,000 pregnant women tested positive for syphilis.
+Syphilis is a sexually transmitted infection or STI, that is fairly uncommon during pregnancy in the United States.
 The organism responsible for syphilis is a sprirochete called 'Treponema pallidum".

 Due to the increased risk of pregnancy complications, women are typically screened for syphilis during prenatal testing.
 If caught early, syphilis can be treated effectively with pregnancy-safe antibiotics.
 If left untreated, the infection can cause severe pregnancy complications.

 STIs are passed from one partner to the other.
-The carrying partner may not have any symptoms of infection, but infection is passed none-the-less.
-Men and women with multiple or non-monogamous sexual partners are at increased risk of syphilis.
+The carrying partner may not have any symptoms of infection, but infection can be passed nonetheless.
+Men and women with multiple or non-monogamous sexual partners are at an increased risk of syphilis.
 If you are in a monogamous relationship, your risk of syphilis falls dramatically.

 The screening test for syphilis is called the VDRL (Venereal Disease Research Laboratory) test.
-The VDRL is s screening test.
 If it's negative, then you do not have syphilis.
-If the VDRL is positive, that means you had a positive syphilis screen test, and another test is done to confirm if you actually do have syphilis or not.
-The reason another test is needed is that some people have a "false-positive" VDRL test.
-A "false-positive" VDRL test is a VDRL screening test thats positive, but you do not have syphilis.
-The test to actually diagnose syphilis is a confirmatory FTA-ABS test.
+If the VDRL is positive, that means you had a positive syphilis screen test, and another test will be done to confirm if you truly have syphilis or not.
+The reason another test is performed is to check for a potential "false-positive" VDRL test.
+A "false-positive" VDRL test shows to be positive when you do not actually have syphilis.
+The test to definitively diagnose syphilis is a confirmatory FTA-ABS test.
 If the FTA-ABS test is positive, then there is syphilis present.
-If the FTA-ABS is negative with a positive VDRL, then the VDRL is considered "false-positive", and your doctor may do additional tests for conditions know .n to be associated with a false-positive VDRL.
-Se more about the VDRL test and it's interpretation HERE.
+If the FTA-ABS is negative with a positive VDRL, then the VDRL is considered "false-positive", and your doctor may do additional tests for conditions that are known to be associated with a false-positive VDRL.

 - First Stage: Painful sores at infection site - mouth, vagina, labia or anus (among other sites).